goatcorp/DalamudPluginsD17/README.md

   project_path = "SamplePlugin"
   changelog = "Added Herobrine"
   ```

 - Place the images for your plugin in an `images` subfolder: `stable/(plugin name)/images`.
   - Please note this will be [streamlined at some point in the future](https://github.com/goatcorp/DIPs/pull/45).
+This has not been [implemented yet](https://github.com/goatcorp/DalamudPackager/issues/9).
+If you can help, we'd love to hear from you!
 - Make the PR.
 If you're using the GitHub web editor, this will be automatic.

 You'll also need to be using DalamudPackager; please check the SamplePlugin for an example.
 If you need help, please reach out.